Benefits of Performance Management

 Most Performance Management systems are able to provide graphical compliance reports.
 Therefore, the setting of Objectives and a Development plan for employees can no longer be ignored.
 Employees see real planning, are involved in setting meaningful objectives and have input into personal development plans which benefit both themselves and the organisation as well.
 In all, this results in a more engaged workforce who are more committed to achieving real outcomes for the organisation.

-The major differences between appraisal systems and Performance Management are: Performance Management is tied to achieving increased organisational performance, appraisal systems are not tied to organisational performance
+Performance Management is tied to achieving increased organisational performance, appraisal systems are not tied to organisational performance

 Performance Management Reviews are conducted more frequently than annual appraisals

 Performance Management Objectives are aligned to strategic or operational plans